 - Once completed, the redevelopment will include state-of-the-art teaching, research and conservation facilities, commensurate with The Courtauld’s status as the world’s leading art history institution

 To find out more about the Courtauld’s transformation, click the links below to read our two-part Design and Access Statement.

-The Courtauld Gallery will reopen in late 2021.
+The Courtauld Gallery will reopen in November 2021.

 Since its temporary closure in September 2018, degree programmes, courses and public programmes – both schools and adult learning – will continue to run from Vernon Square, located near the thriving academic community at London’s Kings Cross.

 An outreach learning programme will be offered to schools and young people across London, and new projects will be devised in collaboration with our partner museums across the UK.

 The temporary closure of The Courtauld Gallery presents an exceptional opportunity for iconic works from The Courtauld Collection to tour national and international institutions, taking our heritage, research and programming to new audiences.